casework/CASE/NORMALIZING.md

 # Ontology data normalization

-CASES uses a normalization process to help prevent errors and confusion during version control.
+CASE uses a normalization process to help prevent errors and confusion during version control.
 This makes sure that the ontology files will reflect only substantive changes.

 This file describes the normalization requirement for submitting revisions to the CASE ontology's Turtle files.